Looking for your next weekend away to a warm climate? Then Miami, Florida, should be on your upcoming destination list!

 Beach or Poolside Attire

 Prepare to hit the beach or the pool when visiting Miami.
-Depending on your plans, you could find yourself at one of the many bustling pool parties that happen at various “pool clubs” in the city.
+Depending on your plans, you could find yourself at one of the many bustling pool parties at various “pool clubs” in the city.

 The attire for these events for women tends to be bathing suits with fashionable cover-ups, like flowy pants or sarong wraps.
-Pack a fashionable one-piece swimsuit, these can have cute cutouts and even become your pool-side outfit for your trip to Miami.
+Pack a fashionable one-piece swimsuit; these can have cute cutouts and even become your pool-side outfit for your trip to Miami.

 The ladies will often wear platform shoes for these events and bring small purses and sunglasses.